frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise3.md

         <source src="/img/learning-course/stage1b/exercises/e3/e3a8.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>8.
-Assemble the gusset rivets using the MKCad app parts.</figcaption>
+Assemble the gusset rivets using FRCDesignLib parts.</figcaption>
     </figure>
   </div>